 |Little Barford Manor House c.1910.
 Image: Bedfordshire & Luton Archives & Records Service.|

-The third manor house was built by the Alington family in the early 19th century on a site between the church and the main road, and was probably almost new when it was marked on the tithe map of 1840.
-Despite a few fashionable touches, such as the crenellated bay window and the 'Tudor' chimneys, it is architecturally undistinguished; no architect is known for the building.
+The third manor house was built by the Alington family in the mid 19th century on a site between the church and the main road, and was probably almost new when it was marked on the tithe map of 1840.
+Despite a few fashionable touches, such as the crenellated bay window and the 'Tudor' chimneys, it is architecturally undistinguished; it is attributed to John Usher of Bedford.
 The Victoria County History firmly dismissed it in 1908 as 'comparatively modern and of no architectural interest'.
 There is a very full description of the house from 1927 which is distinctly disparaging (...no bad disadvantages but rooms mostly small and lot of passage...
 Grounds very small and kitchen garden some distance away.
 Poor locality) and conveys an air of incipient dilapidation.
 The house is now in poor condition and since it is apparently unlisted, must be regarded as at risk of demolition.

 |Little Barford Manor House in 2010.
 Image: Bedfordshire & Luton Archives & Records Service|